joverlee521/sequelizedBurger/README.md

-# Eat-Da-Burger
+# Eat-Da-Burger: The Sequel
-A full-stack burger-logger created with MySQL, Node, Express, Handlebars, and a homemade ORM.
+A full-stack burger-logger created with MySQL, Node, Express, Handlebars, and Sequelize.

 ## Deployment
-The application is deployed to Heroku: [https://jl-burgers.herokuapp.com](https://jl-burgers.herokuapp.com/)
+The application is deployed to Heroku: [https://jl-sequelizedburgers.herokuapp.com](https://jl-sequelizedburgers.herokuapp.com)
   * There may be a small delay when you first try to access the application due to the web dyno going to sleep if it receives no traffic for 30 minutes

 ## How To